oscgonfer/smartcitizen-arduino-example/README.md

 # Smart Citizen Arduino Example

-Example to send data over to Smart Citizen with an Arduino.

-This is a **very** simple example to send data to an MQTT broker, using a simple arduino.
-This particular example was developed with a Adafruit HUZZAH ESP8266 + Adalogger module (RTC + SD-card), taking components from the [smartcitizen-kit-2x firmware](https://github.com/fablabbcn/smartcitizen-kit-2x).
+This is a **very** simple example to send data to Smart Citizen MQTT broker, using an Arduino.
+This particular example was developed with a Adafruit HUZZAH ESP8266 + Adalogger module (RTC + SD-card), taking components from the [smartcitizen-kit-2x firmware](https://github.com/fablabbcn/smartcitizen-kit-2x) and previous projects.
 It is by no means an attempt to replace the complexity of that firmware, as this is only meant for educational purposes or very simple prototypes, as a demo.
 For real-world deployments, use the [Smart Citizen Kit](https://docs.smartcitizen.me).

 ## Changing the sensors